brito/InsuranceUnited/README.md

     * check that back button works?

 * Thursday, November 29
+  * figure out why squeals are not cascading up the chain
   * 1200 can enroll in a plan
     * register, sign-in and enroll
   * 2100 add [presentation slides](rvl.io)